ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 ## Qualification

 Qualification is a process where beatmaps that receive enough nominations are moved to the [Qualified](/wiki/Beatmap/Category#qualified) beatmap category.
-Beatmaps with only one primary [game mode](/wiki/Game_mode) among all [difficulties](/wiki/Beatmap#difficulty) need two nominations for the primary game mode, while hybrid sets[^hybrid-sets] need two nominations for the main game mode[^main-game-mode] and one for each subsidiary one.
+Beatmaps with only one primary [game mode](/wiki/Game_mode) among all [difficulties](/wiki/Beatmap#difficulty) only need two nominations, while hybrid sets[^hybrid-sets] need two nominations for the main game mode[^main-game-mode] and one for each subsidiary one.

-The [Qualified](/wiki/Beatmap/Category#qualified) category exists to provide beatmaps wider exposure to the osu! community with the hopes of discovering potential problems.
-This is the most common stage for beatmaps to receive wide support, feedback and sometimes meet [obstructions](#obstruction).
+The [Qualified](/wiki/Beatmap/Category#qualified) category exists to provide beatmaps wider exposure to the osu! community in the hopes of discovering potential problems before they are permanently [Ranked](/wiki/Beatmap/Category#ranked).
+This is the most common stage for beatmaps to receive wide support, feedback, and sometimes meet [obstructions](#obstruction).

 ## Obstruction